Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

 This course is seminar based.
 Introductory lectures and group discussion are complemented with class presentations by students.
-One or more guest lecturers (policymakers) will be invited to speak on topics of particular interest.
+One or more guest lecturers (including policymakers) will be invited to speak on topics of particular interest.

-Every student is required to write and present a briefing note; to write a policy brief (individual assignments, addressing the same subject); and to contribute to a mock conference (individual and group assignment).
+Every student is required to write and present a briefing note (in pairs); to write a policy brief (individual or group assignment); and to contribute to a mock conference (individual and group assignment).

 Study load: 140 hours

 Attendance is mandatory, subject to course structure (see syllabus for details).